danishprakash/danishpraka.sh/pages/posts/build-oci-image-from-scratch.md

 (in the order shown above)

 1. `38f01cd4419e646946527861333e01d71775c43965ff340dea0466eae61c200d` — Metadata such as image name and tag for our image along with other data.
-2. `c37c06cdec9d6a0f2a2d55deb5aa002b26b37b17c02c2eca908fc062af5f53eb` — gzip compressed tar archive that consists of the only layer in our image which in turn consists of a single static C binary.
+2. `c37c06cdec9d6a0f2a2d55deb5aa002b26b37b17c02c2eca908fc062af5f53eb` — gzip compressed tar archive that consists of a single layer in the image.
+The layer consists of a single static C binary.
-3. `cd12bca58eb0ed29b24e4264179a2696b68df24f9006bc16563fe3525210936e` — Container configuration options such as the entrypoint and environment variables that are going to be used by the container runtime when running the container based off of our image.
+3. `cd12bca58eb0ed29b24e4264179a2696b68df24f9006bc16563fe3525210936e` — Container configuration options, such as the entrypoint and environment variables, that are going to be used by the container runtime when running the container based on our image.
 4. `index.json` — a higher-level manifest that references multiple image manifests, allowing for the distribution of container images across different platforms or architectures.

 # Packing
 We have all the parts in place for our image.
-Let's create an archive of the various components we've created so far and test our image out:
+Let's create an archive of the components we've created so far, and then test our image:
 ```
 $ tree
 ├── blobs/sha256